-CIS 105 MICROCOMPUTER SOFTWARE APPLICATIONS I
+MICROCOMPUTER SOFTWARE APPLICATIONS I

 This course is an introductory course in software applications, which includes basic technical concepts, as well as hands-on experience.
-The utility of the computer is demonstrated by introducing Windows, word processing, spreadsheet, database and presentation software to the student.
+The utility of the computer is demonstrated by introducing Windows, word processing, spreadsheet, database and career in IT technology or simply be equipped with the knowledge of how a computer works.